maisam2004/gym_portobello/README.md

 It includes a Logo, Join and Contact us modal link and map link and is responsive on multiple screen sizes but for mobile login icon will be hidden and login link will show up.

-   * the navigaiton bar is same for all there pages
+   * the navigaiton bar is same for all three pages

 ![Navigation bar](./assets/images/navbar.jpeg)